Volunteering with SAM

 Along with needing more volunteers, SAM is searching for original copies of KRMA PROMOS from the 1970s.
 If you have PROMOS or other station-related materials to contribute to the archives (photos, documents or memorabilia), please contact SAM.

 Station's Archived Memories Volunteer Opportunities »

-To apply to volunteer for the preservation of the station's history, contact the Station's Archived Memories office at 303-620-5734 or e-mail SAM.
+To apply to volunteer for the preservation of the station's history, contact the Station's Archived Memories office at e-mail SAM.
 We want to hear from you.